-The Company also periodically makes strategic investments in the non-marketable debt or equity securities of non-consolidated third parties ("technology investments").
-Such technology investments totaled approximately \$133.9 million as of March 31, 2024, of which \$130.4 million and \$3.5 million are recorded in long-term investments and short-term investments on the consolidated balance sheet, and \$ 128.0 million as of December 31, 2023, of which \$124.6 million and \$3.4 million are recorded in long-term investments and short-term investments on the consolidated balance sheet.
-Depending on the form of investment, and the degree of influence the Company has over the investee, the Company primarily accounts for the technology investments in accordance with ASC 321, Investments- Equity Securities or ASC 323 - Investments - Equity Method and Joint Venture.
-The Company accounts for equity securities in non-controlled affiliates through which the Company exercises significant influence but do not have control over the investee under the equity method, with the Company's share of the earnings or losses of non-controlled affiliates recognized within Other (loss) income, net in the Company's consolidated statement of income.
-All other technology investments that the Company holds are primarily accounted for under the measurement alternative of ASC 321.
+The Company also periodically makes strategic investments in the non-marketable debt or equity securities of other non-consolidated third parties ("Technology Investments").
+Such Technology Investments totaled approximately \$149.9 million as of September 30, 2024, of which \$144.9 million and \$5.0 million are recorded in long-term investments and short-term investments, respectively, on the consolidated balance sheet, and \$128.0 million as of December 31, 2023, of which \$124.6 million and \$3.4 million are recorded in long-term investments and short-term investments, respectively, on the consolidated balance sheet.
+Depending on the form of investment, and the degree of influence the Company has over the investee, the Company primarily accounts for the Technology Investments in accordance with ASC 321, Investments - Equity Securities or ASC 323 - Investments - Equity Method and Joint Venture.
+The Company accounts for equity securities in non-controlled affiliates through which the Company exercises significant influence but do not have control over the investee under the equity method, with the Company's share of the earnings or losses of non-controlled affiliates recognized within Other income (loss), net in the Company's condensed consolidated statement of income.
+All other Technology Investments that the Company holds are primarily accounted for under the measurement alternative of ASC 321.
 Under the measurement alternative, the carrying value is measured at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer.

-Assets or liabilities that have recurring fair value measurements are shown below as of March 31, 2024 and December 31, 2023:
+Assets or liabilities that have recurring fair value measurements are shown below as of September 30, 2024 and December 31, 2023:

-As of March 31, 2024:
+As of September 30, 2024: